JackWalpole/splitwavepy/docs/tutorial.rst

 .. note::
 	Every time a lag operation is applied the traces are shortened.
 This is fine so long as your traces extend far beyond your analysis *Window*.

 When measuring splitting we need a *Window*.
-A *Window* captures the region of interest.
-Only data within the *Window* will be subject to splitting analysis.
+This should be designed to capture the region of interest, only data within the *Window* will be subject to splitting analysis.

 *Windows* are parameterised by two (or three) parameters: